 1995 – 2008

-Throughout the evolution of our organization, we have taken a variety of structures to achieve one consistent goal: Build healthy systems that can foster innovation, scale solutions, and solve big challenges.
+Throughout the evolution of our organization, we have assumed a variety of structures to achieve one consistent goal: Build healthy systems that can foster innovation, scale solutions, and solve big challenges.

 Pam and Pierre soon realized that the eBay experience was applicable to their philanthropy.
 They had seen firsthand how the eBay platform empowered millions of people to make a living as entrepreneurs.
 But our individual foundation grants impacted tens of thousands, at most.

-These insights led to the creation of Omidyar Network in 2004, a hybrid LLC and foundation entity that enabled for-profit investing alongside grant-making.
-This novel structure allowed us to support early-stage organizations that catalyzed economic and social change, and the autonomy to work flexibly across the returns continuum.
+These insights led to the creation in 2004 of Omidyar Network, a hybrid LLC and foundation entity that enabled for-profit investing alongside grant-making.
+This novel structure allowed us to support early-stage organizations that catalyze economic and social change, and gave us the autonomy to work flexibly across the returns continuum.

 Our structure allowed us to adopt an “impact first, tool second” approach, centering systems and impact, and deploying relevant tools as needed.